Epifania Maglienti's Ancestors

 Geronimo Ragusa’s ancestry is unknown, but he lived and raised a family in Sciacca, Agrigento, Sicilia, Italy.
 On January 6, 1586, Sciacca notary Vincenzo Gouffrida filed a notarial marriage contract for Geronimo to marry 31 year-old Francesca Quartararo.
 (Mouse over and click on their marriage contract entry upper left to enlarge in a new window or tab.)
 She was baptized as Francesca Antonella at the Sciacca mother church on April 22, 1554, the daughter of Bernardo Quartararo and his wife Vita Venezia.
 (Mouse over and click on her Latin baptism record upper right to enlarge in a new window or tab.)
 It should be noted that Francesca’s mother’s name is not on her baptism record.
 A Sciacca church marriage record can not be found for Geronimo and Francesca, because this year is not available for research in all the Sciacca church records but they probably married soon after the contract was filed.

 Eight Sciacca baptism records have been found for the children of Geronimo and Francesca Ragusa, the first in the mother church parish and the rest in the St. Michele parish records.
 On these records the parents names are spelled differently and in some cases highly abbreviated.
-The eight children found are as follows — Michele on September 29, 1586; Caterina on March 2, 1588; Nicolo Antonino on August 19, 1590; Antonella Sancta on November 1, 1594; Vincenzo on November 15, 1596; Calogera Caterina on June 18, 1600; Benedetto Saluaturi on November 11, 1602; and Vita Caterina on May 23, 1604.
+The eight children found are as follows — Michele on September 29, 1586; Caterina on March 2, 1588; Nicolo Antonino on August 19, 1590, who married Leonarda Indelicato in 1620; Antonella Sancta on November 1, 1594; Vincenzo on November 15, 1596, who married Caterina Alia in 1624; Calogera Caterina on June 18, 1600, and married three times in Sciacca; Benedetto Saluaturi on November 11, 1602; and Vita Caterina on May 23, 1604.
 A baptism record for ancestor Giuseppe could not be found.

-It is not known when Francesca died, but it is documented that Geronimo was alive when his son Nicolo was married on April 27, 1620, and deceased when his son Giuseppe was married on April 23, 1629.
+It is documented that Geronimo was alive when his son Nicolo was married on April 27, 1620, and deceased when his son Vincenzo was married on January 21, 1624.
 Geronimo died and was buried in the St. Dominico cemetery in Sciacca on September 24, 1620.
-(Mouse over and click on his Latin church burial record image lower left to enlarge in a new window or tab.)
+(Mouse over and click on his Latin church burial record lower left to enlarge in a new window or tab.)
 His St. Michele burial record lists him as Hieronimus di Ragusa.
 His age is written out and looks like 70, which brings his birth to about 1550, which is plausible.
-Unfortunately, at this time, nothing else is known about them.
+Almost ten years later, on August 3, 1630, Francesca died in her Sciacca home and was buried the next day in the St. Michele cemetery.
+(Mouse over and click on her Latin church burial record lower right to enlarge in a new window or tab.)
+Her St. Michele burial record lists her as Francesca Ragusa, 80 years old, but she was only 76 when she died.
+At this time, nothing else is known about them.

 ~< Back to Chart >~

-Only five St. Michele infant baptism records have been found for the children of Calogero and Margarita Sanfilippo as follows — ancestor Epifania, baptized nine months after her parents married was the eldest daughter and was named after her paternal grandmother; Gaspare, named after his paternal grandfather was baptized as Gaspar Joseppi on September 7, 1616; Melchiore on May 16, 1619; daughter Cresenza was born on the evening of May 8, 1620, and baptized the next day; and Brigetta, who was baptized as Bricita Maria on May 30, 1621.
+Only five St. Michele infant baptism records have been found for the children of Calogero and Margarita Sanfilippo as follows — ancestor Epifania, baptized nine months after her parents married was the eldest daughter and was named after her paternal grandmother; Gaspare, named after his paternal grandfather was baptized as Gaspar Joseppi on September 7, 1616, and on August 9, 1637, married Antonina la Rocca, the daughter of ancestor Giacoma Sabella and her first husband Nunzio La Rocca; Melchiore on May 16, 1619; daughter Cresenza was born on the evening of May 8, 1620, and baptized the next day; and Brigetta, who was baptized as Bricita Maria on May 30, 1621.

 ~<^>~